phorton1/Arduino-esp8266/readme.md

-due to the boot up requirements, assuming you are going to hook them up to something, to use the GPIO pins effectively requires pull up resistors so that it boots normally before your program stsrts running and can call pinMode() ... though I suppose if they were tied to floating inputs only you *might* be able to get away with it, depending on the external circutry.
+due to the boot up requirements, assuming you are going to hook them up to something, to use the GPIO pins effectively requires pull up resistors so that it boots normally before your program stsrts running and only you *might* be able to get away with it, depending on the external circutry.

-%%% Please see my Tumbller project
+%%% Please see my *Tumbller project*

 I provide the above circuit diagrams for reference only.
-In my later project I implemented a
+In my later project I implemented a more robust circuit that uses a teensy 4.0 to both **program** the esp8266 and to do something useful by *using* the esp8266 as a pass through serial device to the robot.